yamatt/blog/content/blog/running-good-one-to-ones.md

 I personally would avoid the Joey Tribbiani comparison and possibly ask "How are things?" but has roughly the same meaning.

-The other thing to note is that as meetings go, one-to-ones are deceptively simple.
+The other thing to note is that as meetings go, one-to-ones are deceptively straight-forward.
 They work better when you don't over think them.
 Other than scheduling you almost let your directs run them themselves.

 Other than that I was quite happy to get this insight.